-Over the last six years, donors have helped the college build the Sadlon Centre for Health and Wellness and Centre for Sustainable Technologies at the Barrie Campus; new permanent campuses to serve students from the South Georgian Bay and Muskoka regions; and a Boating Centre for Excellence at the Robbert Hartog Midland Campus.
-Donors have also supported major technological upgrades to the Great Lakes International Marine Training and Research Centre at the Owen Sound Campus and donated millions of dollars to students directly through awards and scholarships.
+Over the last six years, donors have helped the college build the Sadlon Centre for Health, Wellness and Sciences and Centre for Sustainable Technologies at the Barrie Campus; new permanent campuses to serve students from the South Georgian Bay and Muskoka regions; and a Boating Centre for Excellence at the Robbert Hartog Midland Campus.
+Donors have also supported major technological upgrades to the Centre for Marine Training and Research at the Owen Sound Campus and donated millions of dollars to students directly through awards and scholarships.

 The Henry Bernick Entrepreneurship Centre is the latest donor-supported project that will benefit Georgian students and burgeoning entrepreneurs by teaching skills that will help to increase opportunities for self-employment and to create new businesses within the region.